Tips & Resources

 3. Data Access Restriction

 Consumer data should remain limited to authorized individuals who require it for their role.
+It is also important to monitor access to consumer data to ensure that only those with proper authorization can view or use it.
 Password access control and multi-factor authentication mechanisms can safeguard it and avoid misuse.

 4. Clear Privacy Policies